-The 2020 Six-Day Synergetic Play Therapy Intensive Dates Will be Released in September 2019
+For the 2020 Six-Day Synergetic Play Therapy Intensive Dates Please Go Here

 The Six-Day Synergetic Play Therapy Intensive allows you to jump in and really experience the magic of Synergetic Play Therapy!
 We hold these intensives regularly throughout the year, limiting this program to four people in order to permit extensive skill practice with individualized coaching and feedback.
 Each participant will be paired with a child client with whom they will work every day during the training under direct supervision as part of a therapeutic observation team.
 Dive into SPT and see if it’s right for you!